 If you’re looking to simplify breakfast and create a nourishing and filling meal that feeds the whole family, then this sheet pan eggs and breakfast hash is for you!

-Eggs: Eggs are a thing of beauty.
+- Eggs: Eggs are a thing of beauty.
 They’re packed with protein, healthy fats, and are absolutely delicious.
 My go-to eggs are Pete and Gerry’s Organic Eggs.
-They’re USDA Certified Organic, free range and Certified Humane, which means they’re super high quality and good for you, the hens, and the planet.
-I used 4 eggs in the photos but anywhere from 4-8 eggs will work!
+They’re USDA Certified Organic, free range, and Certified Humane, which means they’re super high quality and good for you, the hens, and the planet.
+I used four eggs in the photos, but anywhere from 4-8 eggs will work!

-Sweet potatoes: I used 3 medium-sized sweet potatoes.
-If you prefer a different type of potato for a breakfast hash, feel free to use that instead.
+- Sweet potatoes: I used 3 medium-sized sweet potatoes.
+If you prefer a different type of potato for breakfast hash, feel free to use that instead.

 How to Make Sheet Pan Eggs and Breakfast Hash